 There’s also a 2D graph which can be of interest:

 Generally, the better the screen, the straighter and closer together those lines will be.
-The Acer screen that I calibrated for this demonstration isn’t a particularly good one, so the lines are a bit wayward.
+The Acer screen that I calibrated for this demonstration isn’t a particularly good one, so the lines are awfully wayward.
+(Luckily this isn't my editing screen.)

 If you’re having some trouble with your calibration, and you plan to write to me at the forum to seek my help, I encourage you to take screen captures of the two results screens I’ve just shown you above, because I might ask to see them.